lesmana/image-to-ansi-blocks/README.md

 this can be customized using --alphathreshold

-or use --background r g b to flatten alpha values
+or use --background color to flatten alpha values

 requirements:
 -------------